fullstackreact/30-days-of-react/day-03/post.md

 So far, our entire React app is just one `App` component.

-It's time to learn how to create real web applications that make use of all interactive features React has to offer.
+It's time to learn how to create real web applications and make use of all interactive features React has to offer.

-For starters, let's learn how to create reusable components.
+Let's start with reusable components.

 ## Reusable components

-On day 1, we stated that at the heart of all React applications are _components_.
-Components are independent, encapsulated bits of UI.
-More importantly, reusable components can save you a lot of time.
+On day 1, we stated that at the heart of all React applications are _components_, reusable fragments of UI.

-In JavaScript, we define functions to perform common tasks by reusing logic.
-Similarly, components enable us to reuse parts of UI.
+Component reusability is like using JavaScript functions to avoid writing the same lines of code.
+It saves us time and makes the UI consistent throughout the web application.

-Let's say you are developing a social media app.
+Let's say you are developing a social media app and need to create a `<Post>` component.

 ![](https://github.com/irakli12345/30-days-of-react/blob/master/day-03/instagram%20clone.png)

-Individual posts have different content and authors, but overall structure is the same.
-React allows you to define components' interface, so you can customize their content.
+Posts can have different content and authors, but their overall structure is always the same.
+Author's name goes in the top-left corner, picture(s) in the center, and number of likes at the bottom.
+With React, you can define the overall structure of the `<Post>` component and reuse it whenever user makes a new post.

-React community created libraries of reusable React components you can borrow to implement advanced features without having to write any of the code.

 ## Write a reusable component

 So far, our app has one `<h1>` element that says 'Hello World'.

-Let's change header text to say 'Journal' and create new components for entries in the journal.
+Let's change header text to say 'Journal' and create new component for entries in the journal.

 For now, let's keep `Entry` components simple.
 A simple `<p>` paragraph in a `<div>` container will be fine.